Classroom Grants

 Any teacher who serves in a Florida Department of Education recognized K-12 school in Collier County is eligible to participate, including traditional public schools, charter schools, and private/independent schools.
 Applicants can be classroom teachers, Related Arts teachers, school counselors, academic coaches, teachers on special assignments, or Curriculum Coordinators.

-Classroom Grants Virtual Workshop
+Classroom Grants Virtual Training

 Classroom Grants Timeline

-For the 2023-24 School Year:
+For the 2025-2026 School Year:

 Grant Awarding

-Funded grants are generally delivered on Surprise Grant Delivery Day in early October.
+Funded grants are generally delivered on Surprise Grant Delivery Day in October.
 Grants funded after this date are delivered on an individual basis.

 Champions For Learning will transfer the grant amount to each teacher’s Class Wallet account for easy use and transparency.
 If the teacher does not have a Class Wallet account, a check will be presented to the teacher.